rjohnkraemer/VueExample/README.md

 # VueExample
-excerpt from my work on larger IP software
+excerpt from my work on larger IP-protected software